codesurfers/codesurfers.github.io/content/links.md

 ### Tutorials

-If you are new to programming, read [SICP](http://mitpress.mit.edu/sicp/full-text/book/book.html) or the [Python Tutorial](http://docs.python.org/3/tutorial/) first.
+If you are new to programming, it might be better to read [SICP](http://mitpress.mit.edu/sicp/full-text/book/book.html) or the [Python Tutorial](http://docs.python.org/3/tutorial/) first.

 - [Structure and Interpretation of Computer Programs (SICP)](http://mitpress.mit.edu/sicp/full-text/book/book.html)

+An introduction to computation and programming.

 - [Learn you a Haskell for great good](http://learnyouahaskell.com/chapters)